-Even though you live with CRPS, persistent pain or another chronic illness doesn’t mean you can’t travel anywhere even if it’s for only a few short days.
-We all need a holiday of some sort.
 However travelling with CRPS or persistent pain means you have a lot to think about, remember and to do.
-So, to start with you need to get organised by writing yourself a list of everything that you need and what you need to do using our 10 Tips You Need to Know About Travelling with CRPS or Persistent Pain as a guide for your list.
+So, to start with you need to get organised by writing yourself a list of everything that you need and what you need to do using our 10 Tips You Need to Know About Travelling with CRPS or chronic illness as a guide for your list.

 Aways do your research!
 Research everything from how you’re going to get there, how long it will take to get there, accommodation, the local area ie is it mountainous, close to the sea, how far is it from the airport if you’re flying etc. This research will help you in booking your holiday.